 Kim went on to interview with McKinsey and received 5 “strong-hire” out of 5 interviews he did and became one of the youngest consultants ever joined the Firm.
 He never finished college.

-After quitting McKinsey, the little blog became Management Consulting Prep, a leading platform in the niche.
+After quitting McKinsey, the little blog became Management Consulting Prep (later, MConsultingPrep), one of the leading platforms in the niche.
 Over the 10-year history, MConsultingPrep pioneered many important practices:

-- 1st to start a modern Youtube Channel and teaching case interview in visual formats
+- The first to start a modern YouTube Channel and teaching case interviews in visual formats (which remains one of the most subscribed consulting prep channel to this day).

-- 1st to develop an online-based practice program for the BCG Potential Test
+- The first to develop an online-based prep platform for the McKinsey Problem-Solving Game and the BCG Potential Test.

 Kim shared a portion of his time doing other start-ups (most already failed), boutique consulting works, and air sports (where he almost died once).